 Watch fishing boats and cruise ships come in and out of the port while exploring several different piers along the waterfront.

 At Pier 57 is the Seattle Great Wheel, a giant Ferris wheel with incredible views of the city.
 One of the largest Ferris wheels in the US at 53.3 meters, it has 42 climate-controlled gondolas that seat eight passengers each.

 The ride makes three revolutions in 12 minutes and it’s the only Ferris wheel that extends over the water.

 For lunch, make sure to stop at Ivar’s for a basket of delicious fish and chips.

-From pier 57 its a short walk to the Seattle Art Museum.
-A world-class visual arts museum, SAM houses nearly 25,000 pieces of art from all over the world and has fantastic touring exhibitions that shouldn’t be skipped.
+From pier 57 it’s a short walk to the Seattle Art Museum.
+A world-class visual arts museum, SAM houses nearly 25,000 pieces of art from all over the world and has fantastic art galleries and exhibitions that shouldn’t be skipped.

 Exploring the Seattle Art Museum is a great way to escape the rain if you happen to be visiting in less than stellar weather.